If you are looking for Music Marketing Tips to increase your income dig in

 Pre – Sale – Never Squander The Chance to Earn Money From A New EP or A Full Release

-We sadly see this all the time, artists put so much time into recording and creating a new body of work and strategize the release by going straight to hiring a PR firm or a radio promo company but skip a very important step – monetizing the actual release.
+We sadly see this all the time.
+Artist put so much time into recording and creating a new body of work and strategize the release by going straight to hiring a PR firm or a radio promo company but skip a very important step – monetizing the actual release.
 Just posting it to Spotify and iTunes won’t make you money.
 You need to make each release an experience opportunity for your fans.
-Pledge Music is an amazing place to build experiences around your album or EP launch and they will help you add perks and make your pre-sale special.
-Artists of all levels are working with them and spending some time on the site will give you loads of inspiration on what you can offer and how you can structure your own pre-sale.

 Ongoing